 - Bull Moose-ivity: We celebrate our community’s resilient and innovative spirit, like Theodore Roosevelt’s bull moose.

 The RNA follows the goals and strategies outlined in the Roosevelt Neighborhood Plan, adopted by the Seattle City Council in 1999.
+The Roosevelt Neighborhood Association (RNA), Seattle, is a non-profit 501(c)(3) corporation registered in the state of Washington.

 Volunteer Board Member and Committee Contacts

-Jay Lazerwitz – Land Use Committee Chair
+Jay Lazerwitz – RNA Chair